Switzerland in the Eurovision Song Contest: Congratulations: 50 Years of the Eurovision Song Contest

+Trivia

 The Swiss Broadcasting Corporation (SRG SSR) is a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
 It has participated in the contest representing Switzerland since the in 1956.

 Switzerland has four official languages, French, German, Italian, and Romansh.
 For intermittent periods prior to its abolition in 1999, the rules stated that the song had to be performed in an official language, which gave SRG SSR leeway as it could submit entries in any of the four languages.
 Out of its 65 appearances in the contest, it has sent 66 songs, 25 of which were in French, (Note: The selected Swiss entry for the cancelled was also sung in French.)
 12 in German, 18 in English, 10 in Italian, and one in Romansh.
 The first two of Switzerland's winning songs were sung in French, with the third being sung in English.